Ngwah Desmond Ngwah Desmond

 Bricks or Oxygen (developer-friendly and scalable)

-Keep layouts modular so you can duplicate or expand sections easily. - Keep Plugins Lean and High-QualityInstall only necessary, well-supported plugins.
+4. Keep Plugins Lean and High-QualityInstall only necessary, well-supported plugins.
 Too many low-quality plugins lead to:

 Slow loading times